Is Age-Related Macular Degeneration Inevitable?

 - Wear sunglasses every time you’re outside.
 This is another measure that protects your eyes from a variety of problems, as UV exposure increases the risk of developing cataracts, astigmatism and AMD.

-If you’re looking for a reliable eye doctor in Derry, Spindel Eye Associates is here for you.
-Celebrating over thirty years of eye care, we proudly serve patients in Derry, Londonderry and Windham, providing personalized eye care using top-of-the-line technology.
-For more information or to schedule an appointment call 603.421.6536 or contact us through our website.
+If you’re looking for an ophthalmologist or optometrist in Derry, Londonderry, Windham, or Raymond, Spindel Eye Associates is here for you.
+Celebrating over thirty-five years of eye care, we proudly provide our patients with personalized eye care, using top of the line technology.
+For more information or to schedule an appointment call 603.434.4193 or contact us through our website.

 - Eye Exams